stevenzheng1/stevenzheng1.github.io/_pages/about.md

 ---

 I'm a PhD student at Columbia Business School.
 My research interests are in asset pricing and macro-finance.
-This summer I'm visiting Harvard Business School and Copenhagen Business School.

 Previously, I was a PhD student at the University of California, Berkeley and compted on Cal's triathlon team.
 Before that, I was a research assistant at New York University and worked at BlackRock in New York.
 I studied mathematics and economics at Georgetown University, where I was also on the NCAA Division I swim team.